3060458966/vitaFlow/README.md

     docker run -it vitaflow:0.1123 /bin/bash

 After execution of above command, user will be landed in a docker terminal.
-For execution of Vitaflow Annotation tools,

-    cd vitaflow/annotate_server
-    python binarisation.py # starting binarisation
+Please run git pull command to update the code for latest changes, if any.

+    git pull

 Please check the annotation folder [README](https://github.com/Imaginea/vitaFlow/tree/master/vitaflow/annotate_server) for further details on Annotation/Receipt data extraction pipeline.

 # License